rasenshuriken12/DSA_Prep_Qns/README.md

 Please note: the prac.cpp file includes some random questions of all topics which i used to practice and prepare for my viva examinations.

-I have refered to [GFG DSA](https://www.geeksforgeeks.org/dsa-tutorial-learn-data-structures-and-algorithms/) for questions.
+I have referred to [GFG DSA](https://www.geeksforgeeks.org/dsa-tutorial-learn-data-structures-and-algorithms/) for questions.

 ### Example Folder Structure: